kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(a\) A person may seek judicial review of a final decision and order of the FAA decisionmaker as provided in 5 U.S.C. chapter 7 and 28 U.S.C.
 1331.
 A party seeking judicial review must file with a United States district court.

-\(b\) In accordance with §406.9(e)(iv), if a person seeks judicial review not later than 60 days after the final decision and order has been served on the respondent, the final decision and order is stayed.
+\(b\) In accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.9   Civil penalties.|§406.9]](e)(iv), if a person seeks judicial review not later than 60 days after the final decision and order has been served on the respondent, the final decision and order is stayed.

-\(c\) In accordance with §406.9(i), if a respondent does not pay a civil penalty and does not file an appeal with the United States district court within 60 days after service of the final decision and order, the FAA may refer the order to the United States Department of Treasury or Department of Justice to collect the civil penalty.
+\(c\) In accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.9   Civil penalties.|§406.9]](i), if a respondent does not pay a civil penalty and does not file an appeal with the United States district court within 60 days after service of the final decision and order, the FAA may refer the order to the United States Department of Treasury or Department of Justice to collect the civil penalty.

 </div>